 |Riboflavin (B2)||(33%) 0.4 mg|

 |Niacin (B3)||(36%) 5.4 mg|

 |Iron||(33%) 4.3 mg|

 |Sodium||(77%) 1160 mg|

 |Units μg = micrograms • mg = milligrams IU = International units|

 |Percentages are roughly approximated using US recommendations for adults.|

 The Dark Side of Instant Noodles: What Makes Them Harmful?

-Pregnant women are usually advised to consume less qualities of instant noodles due to the following reasons (2).
+Pregnant women are usually advised moderate consumption of noodles due to the following reasons (2).